hueybud/Citrus-Launcher/README.md

 The application loads replay files (.CIT file extension) that are created from the Citrus Dolphin build.
 This is a custom version of Dolphin Emulator, a popular emulator used to play games from the Nintendo GameCube and Wii consoles.
 A link to the releases for Citrus Dolphin can be found here.

-The default path that the application scans for the replay files is C:\Users\\*Your Username*\Documents\Citrus Replays.
+The default path that the application scans for the replay files is C:\Users\\*Your Username*\Documents\Dolphin Emulator\Citrus Replays.
 This can be changed at any time through the [Settings](#settings) tab located in the right corner.

 Replays allow users to watch a match back in Citrus Dolphin as well as drill down to see detailed statistics about the match.